 2016 L'Espérance Pinot Noir

-In 2005 we made our first Pinot Noir from the family vineyard (only 143 cases produced, that’s it!); Located in a unique site we believed would enable us to craft wines with a style that might satisfy our infatuation for the great Burgundies that we love.
-In 2009, from the same site, we challenged ourselves to make our Pinot Noirs from single vineyard, single clone, and allocate a single cooperage (barrel maker) from France to deliver uncompromised focus to each wine.
+In 2005, we made our first Pinot Noir from the family vineyard (only 143 cases produced, that’s it!) located in a unique site that we believed would grant us the ability to craft wines with a style that would satisfy our infatuation for the great Burgundies that we love.
+In 2006, L’Espérance was born out of this vineyard focusing on a clone that would reflect a wine of great aromatics and purity.
+In 2009, from the same site, we challenged ourselves to make L’Espérance from that single vineyard, a single clone, and allocate a single cooperage barrel house in France to deliver uncompromised focus to the wine.
 The MonoClone® was born and we registered the trademark to protect our beliefs.

 Having said that, we did not become stubborn about the MonoClone or infatuated by the idea, the wines had to deliver.
 If they did not, we would have gone back to blending the clones.
 Our MonoClone focus has produced compelling wines, and so here we are, almost a decade later enjoying unique, compelling wines – all so different but sharing the same commitment to elegance, length, and complexity.
 Vive la différence!